cloudpedagogy/cloudpedagogy-ai-capability-scenario-stress-test/README.md

 This tool is **not**:

+- a prediction engine or forecasting model
-- a compliance audit or checklist
+- a compliance audit, checklist, or benchmark
-- a maturity model, benchmark, or ranking system
+- a maturity model or ranking system
 - a risk register or legal assessment
-- an automated decision-making or recommendation system
+- a policy recommender or automated decision system
-- a substitute for institutional governance processes
+- a substitute for institutional governance or accountability

-All outputs are **signals and prompts**, not decisions.
+All outputs are **signals, prompts, and lenses for discussion**, not decisions.

 ---

 ## The AI Capability domains

-The diagnostic works across six interdependent domains of AI capability:
+The Scenario Stress-Test is grounded in the six interdependent domains of the CloudPedagogy AI Capability Framework:

-1. **Awareness & Orientation**
+### Awareness & Orientation
 Shared understanding, boundaries, risks, and realistic expectations of AI in context

-2. **Human–AI Co-Agency**
+### Human–AI Co-Agency
 Role clarity, partnership practices, prompting as collaboration, and human judgement in the loop

-3. **Applied Practice & Innovation**
+### Applied Practice & Innovation
 Practical use of AI in workflows, experimentation, iteration, and improvement of practice

-4. **Ethics, Equity & Impact**
+### Ethics, Equity & Impact
 Fairness, inclusion, harm reduction, transparency, and attention to downstream impacts

-5. **Decision-Making & Governance**
+### Decision-Making & Governance
 Accountability, approvals, oversight, policy alignment, and decision hygiene

-6. **Reflection, Learning & Renewal**
+### Reflection, Learning & Renewal
 Review cycles, learning from experience, capability renewal, and institutional memory

-These domains act as **lenses**, not checkboxes.
+These domains act as **lenses**, not checklists.

 ---

 ## How the tool works (user overview)

-1. Enter basic **context information** (team or organisation name, optional notes)
+1. Enter basic context information (team or organisation name, optional notes)
-2. Provide **reflective domain scores (0–4)** for each capability domain
+2. Provide reflective **baseline capability scores (0–4)** across the six domains
    - If completing as a team, scores should be agreed through discussion
+3. Select **one plausible or strategically relevant scenario**, such as:
+   - rapid AI uptake in assessment
+   - regulatory tightening or audit scrutiny
+   - reputational or public incident
+   - vendor disruption or withdrawal
+   - loss of a key AI champion
+   - shifts toward more agentic AI workflows
-3. Optionally select **context signals** (e.g. high-stakes use, public-facing outputs, sensitive data)
+4. Optionally select **context signals** (e.g. high-stakes use, public-facing outputs, sensitive data)
-4. Optionally provide **coverage estimates (0–100%)** to indicate structural emphasis
+5. Optionally provide **coverage estimates (0–100%)** to highlight structural emphasis or neglect
-5. Generate a diagnostic that produces:
+6. Run the stress-test to generate:
-   - strength signals
+   - scenario pressure signals by domain
-   - gap signals
+   - stress-amplified gap and imbalance signals
+   - “why this matters” explanations
+   - committee- and workshop-ready discussion prompts
-   - stabilisers already present
+   - suggested small stabilisers to consider

+The tool is designed to be used **collaboratively**, not mechanically.

+---

+## Outputs

+The Scenario Stress-Test generates a structured results view including:

+- scenario summary and framing
+- baseline capability profile
+- scenario pressure by domain
-   - multi-domain risk and imbalance patterns
+- stress-amplified risk and imbalance signals
+- domain-specific context and explanations
 - structured discussion prompts

-The diagnostic is designed to be used **collaboratively**, not mechanically.
+- example stabilising actions to consider

 ---

-## Outputs

-The tool generates a structured results view including:

-- overall capability band and average score
-- domain-level profile
-- strength and gap signals
-- interpreted risk and imbalance signals
-- “why this matters” explanations
-- committee- and workshop-ready discussion prompts

-### Export / reuse
+## Export / reuse

 - **Copy summary for discussion**
   Copy/paste outputs into:
   - committee papers
-  - QA notes
+  - QA or governance notes
-  - programme documentation
-  - workshop or design sprint materials
+  - scenario planning workshop materials
+  - programme or institutional documentation

 - **Print / Save as PDF**
-  Uses the browser’s print function for archiving or sharing
+  Uses the browser’s print function for archiving or sharing.

 ---

 ## Typical use cases

-- Programme and curriculum review
+- Strategic curriculum foresight and scenario planning
-- QA, validation, and periodic review discussions
-- AI governance and policy conversations
+- AI governance and risk-aware leadership discussions
-- Leadership and steering group sense-making
-- Design workshops and reflective audits
+- Preparing for regulatory, audit, or reputational scrutiny
-- Identifying fragility before scaling AI use
+- Stress-testing AI use before scaling or formalisation
+- Design sprints and futures-oriented workshops
+- Exploring resilience under disruption or change

-The tool is especially effective when used with **cross-functional teams** (educators, professional staff, leaders).
+The tool is especially effective when used with **cross-functional groups** (educators, professional staff, leaders, governance roles).

 ---

 ## Data handling and privacy

-- The application runs **entirely client-side**
+- The application runs entirely client-side
 - No accounts, analytics, or tracking
 - No data is uploaded or transmitted
 - All inputs exist only in the user’s browser session
+- Clearing the browser resets the session
 - Suitable for static hosting (e.g. AWS S3)

 ---